WooMinecraft/woominecraft-wp/README.md

 ## Description

-> **Version 1.0.5 is only compatible with WooMinecraft Java plugin version 1.0.6-RC1+ and WILL NOT WORK for earlier versions.**

 Contribute to this plugin's development on [Github](https://github.com/WooMinecraft/woominecraft-wp) if you'd like.

 This plugin works in conjunction with our [WooMinecraft JAVA Plugin](https://github.com/WooMinecraft/WooMinecraft) for Minecraft on GitHub